$907,500 settlement by attorney for construction worker who fell on the job and had no health insurance. Client required emergency surgery.

-The residual functional capacity form was provided to a Vocational Rehabilitation Consultant our Dallas personal injury law firm retained as an expert.
+The residual functional capacity form was provided to a Vocational Rehabilitation Consultant we retained as an expert.
 The Vocational Rehabilitation Consultant reviewed the form, met with our client, and issued an opinion that our client would not be able to return to his past relevant work.

 In addition, due to the client’s lack of formal education, skills, and training he determined the client was essentially unemployable in any capacity.
 As I’ve stated before, we never hesitate to spend the money necessary to retain experts and properly develop cases to give our client’s the best possible chance of obtaining a favorable settlement without the necessity of costly and time-consuming litigation.